New Hampshire Financial Assistance to Needy Families (FANF) #

 New Hampshire Rental Assistance Program #

-The rental assistance programs are funded by the U.S. Department of Housing and Urban Development (HUD).
-New Hampshire Housing helps qualified tenants with their rent payments by paying a portion of the monthly rent directly to the landlord.
+Funded by the U.S. Department of Housing and Urban Development (HUD), NH Rental Assistance Program helps qualified tenants with their rent payments by paying a portion of the monthly rent directly to the landlord.

 Priority is given to extremely low-income families with children, those with household earnings less than 30% of an area’s median income.

 To apply for rental assistance, complete the application form and return it to New Hampshire Housing at the address listed below.

 New Hampshire Housing Finance Authority